-As of the July 2019 EY stack v5 release, stable-v5-3.0.61, it is now possible to run Ruby with jemalloc enabled.
+EY stacks stable-v7, stable-v6 and stable-v5, above release stable-v5-3.0.61, allow to run Ruby with jemalloc enabled.
 In many cases this can noticeably reduce the memory consumption of your Rails application.

 Ruby, by default, uses the default memory allocation algorithm in libc, called malloc.
 Make no mistake, this is a very good allocator and a sensible default algorithm, and it will very likely remain the default for Ruby.

 However, malloc tends to suffer from increased memory fragmentation over time, which results in high memory consumption for Ruby processes.
 This is especially pronounced for background worker processes like Sidekiq.

 Ruby with jemalloc is available on EY stacks stable-v7 and stable-v6 for all supported Rubies, and stable-v5 for Ruby 2.4, 2.5, and 2.6.
 It can be enabled by setting the environment variable

 Here is how to do that step-by-step:

 [Required for stable-v5 environments only] Navigate to the environment you want to enable Ruby with jemalloc for and ensure the stack version is at least stable-v5-3.0.61, if not, Upgrade the environment.
 Also make sure that the Ruby version is 2.4 or above, if not you will need to Edit your environment and change the Ruby version, after thorough application testing in a local deployment and EY staging environment.